PowerShell/PowerShellEditorServices/module/docs/ConvertTo-ScriptExtent.md

 ## DESCRIPTION

-Converts position and range objects from PowerShellEditorServices to ScriptExtent objects.
+The ConvertTo-ScriptExtent function can be used to convert any object with position related properties to a ScriptExtent object.
+You can also specify the parameters directly to manually create ScriptExtent objects.

 ## EXAMPLES